 - wash plastic dishes and cups

-- dust and use a handheld vacuum.
+- dust and use a handheld vacuum

 Now that they’re starting to help out in earnest, it can be tempting to start giving boys traditional male jobs, such as emptying the garbage, helping with outside work, or cleaning up the car, while assigning girls traditional female chores, like setting the table, dusting or helping to cook.

 Don’t expect perfection

-Yes, having a three-year-old set the table can mean that the napkins aren’t folded correctly or that he suddenly decrees that Daddy and Mummy need to switch their customary seats.
-Toys may end up in exotic locations and clean clothes get heaped in along with dirty ones in the laundry basket.
+Yes, having a three-year-old set the table can mean that the napkins aren’t folded correctly or that he suddenly decrees that daddy and mummy need to switch their customary seats.
+Toys might end up in exotic locations and clean clothes get heaped in along with dirty ones in the laundry basket.
 And everything takes much, much longer than if you did it yourself.

 The fine line between encouraging and nagging

 new one.
-Preschoolers, especially, need to make choices to feel powerful and may enjoy trying out different chores on a regular basis.
+Preschoolers, especially, need to make choices to feel powerful and might enjoy trying out different chores on a regular basis.

 Most important, try to make chores fun for young children.
 Jobs that incorporate play will get done with far less fuss than those that are seen as ‘work’.
 You can: